intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 # Unity User Interface Overview

-When a user signs into Unity the default behavior is to display a list of Favorite files, which are files the user as tagged as a Favorite.
+When a user signs into Unity the default behavior is to display a list of [Favorite](#favorites) files, which are files the user has tagged as a Favorite.
 For Evaluation purposes, a short list of files has been tagged as a Favorites.

-For more information on Favorites see [Favorite On/Favorite Off](#favorite-on--favorite-off).

 ## Simple Search